A Complete B.R.A.T. Diet Food List for When Norovirus Hits

 Ginger

 "Ginger tea, ginger supplements, ginger lozenges — ginger has been shown in some studies to help alleviate nausea and vomiting," Upton says.
 "In fact, it is often recommended for morning sickness and for chemotherapy-induced nausea."
+For children's tummy upsets, it's wise to consult with a pediatrician first before introducing new remedies.

 what to eat with an upset stomach